Clemapfel/jluna/docs/manual.md

 ## Calling C++ Functions from Julia

 We've seen how to call Julia functions from C++.
-Despite being more of a Julia-wrapper for C++ than a C++-wrapper for Julia, in jluna, calling C++ functions from Julia is actually just as convenient.
+Despite being more of a Julia-wrapper for C++ than a C++-wrapper for Julia, in jluna, calling C++ functions from Julia is actually just as convenient and performant.

 To call a C++ function, we need to assign a named or unnamed proxy a **lambda that wraps the C++ function**.